nesaorg/nesa.js/README.md

         }
         //  For detailed code and message, please refer to the above API
         //  200 : requestSession transaction Hash
-        //  201 : requestSession sessionId

-        //  301 : Connected to Nesa chain
-        //  302 : Choosing an inference validator
-        //  303 : Connecting to the validator
-        //  304 : Waiting for query

         //  311 : LockAmount cannot be less than x, LockAmount check
         //  312 : Sign register session failed
         //  313 : Register session error